 Unlike a deejay, live bands won’t be able to play every and any requested song.
 With that said, if you do have specific tracks you absolutely want to hear on your wedding day that aren’t already on their roster, just keep in mind that it might cost extra for them to learn the tune in advance of the party.

-Though booking a live performance seems to be the less popular option of the two (15 percent to 71 percent), there are a lot of pros to going with a wedding band.
+Though booking a live performance seems to be the less popular option of the two, there are a lot of pros to going with a wedding band.
 One of which is the palpable energy a concert gives off that you can’t quite duplicate with a song recording.
 Another is the spontaneity and personal nature of having a live band playing music distinctly for your night.
-A live band is a fun, unique touch for your wedding day.
+Whether you're booking a wedding band from Chicago or Los Angeles, a live band is a fun, unique touch for your wedding day.

 Of course, the choice is ultimately up to you and your partner.
 And, just like choosing flowers, a dress, and a venue, you’ll have to decide which band is the best match for you and your wedding.
 Before booking, make sure to ask questions, like what kind of music they specialize in and what their typical song list looks like.
 You should also work out logistics, like how many breaks they require, how long it takes them to set up and break down their equipment, and what they plan on wearing the day of your wedding (if you care).